 Next, remove the screws that fasten the white plastic cover to the tube where lint accumulates (see detail pic below).

-The picture below shows a detail of the white plastic cover to remove, and which screws you need to take out (there are 7).
+The picture below shows a detail of the white plastic cover to remove, and which screws you need to take out (there are 6, one of the ones on bottom left is actually a bolt I mistakenly circled).
 Once they're out you can flip the cover to the side, being careful not to pull out the wire which will stay attached to the bottom left corner.

 Step 4